philipperemy/python-darknet-yolo-v4/README.md

 ### Run inference on images

-To run inference on the GPU on an image, run this script:
+To run inference on the GPU on an image `data/dog.jpg`, run this script:

 ```python
 import numpy as np